pha4ge/pipeline-resources/docs/pipeline-standards.md

 **To adhere to this documentation practice:** Authors must include a detailed statement regarding the pipeline's future upkeep, covering aspects such as update schedules, user support mechanisms, and funding or community support strategies.

-*To verify adherence to this documentation practice:** the reviewer will check that the documentation contains a comprehensive statement detailing the authors' commitment to maintaining the pipeline, including specific plans for updates, user support, and securing the pipeline's sustainability.
+**To verify adherence to this documentation practice:** The reviewer will check that the documentation contains a comprehensive statement detailing the authors' commitment to maintaining the pipeline, including specific plans for updates, user support, and securing the pipeline's sustainability.

 #### 10d.
 Community Guidelines for Contribution and Support
 _Are there clear guidelines for third parties wishing to 1) contribute to the pipeline 2) report issues or problems with the pipeline and 3) seek support?_